erhopf/camp2019/index.md

 Our focus is on the Python code and Flask routes that enable our application.
 We won't spend much time on the Javascript that controls the front-end, but provide all the files for you to inspect after this session (if you're a master in the art of jQuery - don't be shy, submit a PR).

+If you get stuck during the workshop on May 28, 2019, please use one of our [support channels](support-channels) for help.

 After this session, if you have any questions or want to say hi, just drop a line: [erhopf@microsoft.com](mailto:erhopf@microsoft.com)

 ## What is Flask?